harvygr8/greenwire/README.md

 # greenwire - VSCode Theme

 ## About
-This theme is inspired by the colors from my personal portfolio website.
+This theme is inspired by green accents from my personal portfolio website.
-Hope you like it.
+Enjoy!

 ## Install your extension